davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 To get started, we're going to need to represent a ratio of complex numbers as the sum of ratios of complex numbers, so let's begin there.

-This is one of the first formulas given in any textbook introduction to complex numbers, but we demonstrate it here to keep the presentation self contained and to
+This is one of the first formulas given in any textbook introduction to complex numbers, but we demonstrate it here both to keep the presentation self contained and to maintain an attitude of developing the results in this article from first principles.

 ><font color="purple"> ***Lemma A.1***
 >  <font color="black">Let $a,b,c,d \in \R$.